Tactile-based Object Retrieval From Granular Media: Method

 The reward to our policy is a hybrid of dense and sparse rewards.
 We constantly reward the policy when the center of the gripper gets closer to the center of the object, and we provide a large sparse reward when the policy decides to grasp and successfully lift the target object from the granular materials.
 At step $t$, let $d_t$ denote the Euclidean distance between the gripper center position $(x_g, y_g)$ and the object center position $(x_o, y_o)$, then the reward at each step $t$ is computed as

 where $\alpha$ and $\beta$ are hyperparameters used to balance the dense reward versus the sparse reward.
 In our experiments, we set $\alpha = 20$ and $\beta = 800$.

 Our policy has one actor network and one critic network, trained with PPO~\cite{schulman2017proximal}.
-Both networks are a 5-layer multilayer perceptron (MLP), and each layer has 256 hidden neurons.
-The weights are not shared between the actor and critic.
+Both networks are a 5-layer multilayer perceptron (MLP), and each hidden layer has 256 neurons.
+Since our task is not image-based, the actor and critic networks do not share any weights or layers, which is a common practice and shown to have better performance for control tasks~\cite{andrychowicz2020matters}.
 We use \texttt{arctan} as our activation function between layers.
-We note that we also tried a Transformer~\cite{vaswani2017attention} and LSTM~\cite{hochreiter1997long} encoder to learn the relationship among observations from different steps in our history buffer; however, we found the fully connected MLP learns faster and converges to a higher reward.
+Notice that we also tried a Transformer~\cite{vaswani2017attention} and an LSTM~\cite{hochreiter1997long} encoder to learn the relationship among observations from different steps in our history buffer; however, we found that the fully connected MLP learns faster and converges to a higher reward.